lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

-    Here you can download the |download_metadata| file.
+    Alternatively, you can download my |download_metadata| file.
     Then, simply run the following command in the terminal:

 .. |download_metadata| raw:: html